-23. Why is there pain and swelling at the injection site?
+30. Why is there pain and swelling at the injection site?
+How it can be managed?

 Ans:- In case of injectable vaccines (like Hepatitis B, pentavalent, DPT and IPV), infants may have redness, mild pain, and swelling at the injection site.
-This is absolutely normal and goes within 1-3 days.
-This is not related to quality, safety or efficacy of the vaccines.
+This is absolutely normal and goes away within 1-3 days.
+This is not related to quality, safety or efficacy of vaccines.